ying32/govcl/README.md

 ### FAQ

 Q: Why is there no English WIKI?
 A: My English is bad.
-You can use Google Translate.
+You can try using Google Translate Chinese WIKI.

 ---
 ### Other